Gene Prioritization with Word Embeddings and Protein Networks

 Overview

-Amyotrophic Lateral Sclerosis (ALS) is a fatal and highly heterogeneous neurodegenerative disease, with dozens of genes implicated across different patient subtypes.
-While large-scale genetic studies have identified many associated loci, translating these signals into clear causal gene hypotheses remains a major challenge.
+Amyotrophic Lateral Sclerosis (ALS) is a fatal and highly heterogeneous neurodegenerative disease with multiple genetic and molecular contributors.
+Although GWAS and sequencing studies have identified important ALS-associated loci and genes, translating these signals into clear causal gene hypotheses remains a major challenge.

 Method at a Glance

-At a high level, the workflow consists of four stages:
+At a high level, the workflow consists of five stages: